 - Lower price: A lower price will attract customers who want to save money.
 It is a good strategy to use when you are trying to break into a market.
 Be careful that you do not set your price too low; you run the risk of having to increase it later on, and it is much harder to convince customers to accept a price increase versus a price reduction.
 Customers may associate a low price with poor quality.

 Savvy customers know the price they expect to see and what they are willing to pay.
 Different customers have different expectations.
 The bargain hunter wants the lowest price available; the lifestyle shopper expects to pay a premium.
 The price you set helps determine the customer you will get.

 Learn about various pricing strategies, and assess which ones might be suitable for your business.

 - Pricing considerations based on your type of business

-Your pricing strategy will vary if you're a manufacturer, a wholesaler/retailer or a service provider.
+Your pricing strategy will vary if you're a manufacturer, a wholesaler, a retailer or a service provider.
 Learn about the approach that works best for your business.

 - Price your product or service